 When your body goes into stress mode frequently, it eventually forgets how to turn it off, and that’s when chronic stress takes hold.
 To loosen up that stress grip, you have to retrain your body to react to stress differently.
 That’s what adaptogens do.
 An adaptogen is a traditional plant medicine that helps the body “adapt” to stress and dial down that fight-or-flight response that's putting your nervous system and your whole body on edge.4

-One of the best-researched adaptogens out there is ashwagandha, an herb that’s been used in traditional Ayurvedic medicine for thousands of years to reduce stress and burnout and promote youthful longevity.
+One of the best-researched adaptogens out there is ashwagandha, an herb that’s been used in traditional Ayurvedic medicine for thousands of years to reduce stress and promote youthful longevity.
 More than just a folk remedy, ashwagandha has some serious science to back up its effects.
 Clinical studies show that it can reduce levels of cortisol, the stress hormone, by an impressive 30%, with corresponding improvements in mental and emotional well-being.5,6

 4. B Complex

-B vitamins are crucial for maintaining your energy, brain health, and reproductive health.
+B vitamins are crucial for maintaining your energy, brain and nerve health, and reproductive health.
 They help metabolize food for energy and make red blood cells that deliver oxygen and nutrients throughout the body.
 They help produce important neurotransmitters that influence your brain function, stress response, and mood.
 They are also necessary for healthy methylation and to make healthy DNA, which is especially important for reproductive health.